Wishmasterflo/TWRP-DualBoot-Guac-Unified/README.md

 * Always make a Backup of all your Data before using this.
 * **YOU'VE BEEN WARNED - Use at your own risk**

-## Limitation
+## Limitations / issues
-* As of now it is only possible to set a PIN/password on OOS and not on any custom ROMs!
+* As of now it is only possible to set a PIN/password on OOS and not on any custom ROM!
 * I had no luck in getting that fixed.
-Seems that it is something device specific to our Oneplus 6 series causing that this is not working on any other ROM than OOS
+Seems that it is something device specific to our Oneplus 6 series causing that this is not working.
-* since it was working on the DUALBOOT-TWRP for the Oneplus 7 where I took over this Project from in the beginnig.
+* Also it seems that encryption is not really working correctly all the time so I recommened to stay unencrypted
+* When on Android 11 and have the Common Data (A/B/C) Layout and you do a reboot to System or Recovery the phone will "hang" on a black screen for like 1 minute before rebooting so just be patient here.
+* That happens when it do a dismount of the Common Data and it just takes long time until it finally continues

 ## Some other features/notes
 * Can choose between stock layout, a/b userdata, a/b/c userdata where 'c' is a common data partition that'll show up in both roms, or StockSD layout which will create a seperate partion on Stock layout